-In this time, when public figures rarely keep their promises to either people in our own country or to our allies abroad, we must tend to our own relationships and promises to protect one another and stand together for justice, beauty and peace.
+In this time, when some public figures struggle to keep their promises, often undermined by perpetual systemic inequities, we must tend to our own relationships and creative capacities to imagine new systems that protect one another.
+We must dream, create, and build together for justice, beauty and peace.
 We are working for respect and for creating a healthy, vibrant community.

 There cannot be respect or promise if we continue to exclude people from essential dialogues because of race, nationality, citizenship status, gender identity, disability, religion, age or class.